 - Writing modifiable games

 - Using Stackless Python and microthreads for games

 As much as I love scripting languages, my recommendation is to put as much as possible into plain data files (no code) that are processed by your game.
-If you really need a general purpose language, use an existing programming language like Lua or Python.
+If you really need a general purpose language, use Lua.
 Only make your own scripting language if it’s a small game specific language.
 For example, a game specific script for a play might look like this:

 Amit [to Steve]: Hello, friend!
 Steve [nods to Bryan]: Welcome to CGDC.
 [Amit exits left.]

 Note that it’s very high level: it doesn’t specify exactly how Amit speaks or how Steve nods or even the timing.
 For this to work, you need to have some assumptions about how people behave, and that makes the language specific to the system you are setting up.
 In this particular language, the use of brackets marks actions and the colon marks speech.
 In another language brackets might mark optional parameters and colons mark sections.
 The more general purpose your language, the fewer assumptions you can make, so it becomes more verbose.
 For example, the conversation might look like this:

 Amit.turns_towards(Steve); Amit.walks_within(3); Amit.says_to(Steve, "Hello, friend!"); Amit.waits(1); Steve.turns_towards(Bryan); Steve.walks_within(5); Steve.nods_to(Bryan); Steve.waits(1); Steve.says_to(Bryan, "Welcome to CGDC."); Amit.waits(3); Amit.face_direction(DIR_LEFT); Amit.exits();